 Chief financial officer

-Martin qualified as a chartered accountant with Deloitte and has an MBA from the Open University.
+I qualified as a chartered accountant with Deloitte and have an MBA from the Open University.

 My role heads up communication and advocacy at the British Red Cross.
 In practice, that means marketing ourselves strategically as well as using evidence to advocate on behalf of those in crisis.
 Another way of describing that is: influencing how people think, feel and act in support of our humanitarian aims.

 We have an exciting and special role in helping to sustain and grow the movement that connects human kindness with human crisis.
 We want everyone to know four things: how to save a life, help those in crisis in their community, help those forced to flee in search of sanctuary and help in times of international emergency.
 We have done our job well if the public and people in power are inspired to join us in order to help make the world a kinder place.